We Establish A Baseline Target For SEO According To A Thorough Competitive Analysis

 Why Conduct An SEO Competitive Analysis?

-Although your company’s products/services and target audience will guide the general direction of your SEO strategy, a competitive analysis is useful in helping you to get started.
-This will allow you to see what works and what doesn’t work.
-A competitive analysis leverages other businesses’ SEO experience to do a significant amount of the trial and error of implementing and maintaining an SEO strategy for you.
+Although your companyβs products/services and target audience will guide the general direction of your SEO strategy, a competitive analysis is useful in helping you to get started.
+This will allow you to see what works and what doesnβt work.
+A competitive analysis leverages other businessesβ SEO experience to do a significant amount of the trial and error of implementing and maintaining an SEO strategy for you.
+By understanding the strengths and weaknesses of your competitors, you can identify opportunities and threats within your market.
+Analyzing their marketing strategies, customer reviews, and product features will help you pinpoint what appeals to your target audience.
+Additionally, examining their market share and revenue can provide insight into their success.

 Specific SEO Goals